CubicCommunity/AvalancheIndex/README.md

 ### Featured
 ###### The up-and-coming Avalanche project.
-In the main menu, you may see a button in the center that'll show you a pop-up showing the latest Avalanche team project.
-You will have the option to check out the latest video of the project, and to apply to join the team to then begin working on the project.
+In the main menu, you may see a button in the center that, when pressed, will show you a pop-up showing the latest Avalanche team project.
+You will have the option to check out the latest video or update of the project, and also to fill out an application to join the team to then begin working on the project.

 ### Developers
 ###### This mod is developed and maintained by members and collaborators of the [<img src="https://i.imgur.com/3QH6N17.png" width="15" alt="Avalanche logo" /> Avalanche](https://avalanche.cubicstudios.xyz/) team.